 IoT can truly connect multiple aspects of a multifamily building, and operators can gain building-wide visibility and control of doors, entryways, and common areas.
 New smart access control and video security solutions provide operators the ability to assign permissions to guests, delivery personnel, and residents with the flexibility of revoking access at any point.

-Combining these solutions with smartphones makes for a strong use case because it eliminates the need for traditional keys or key fobs.
+Combining these solutions with smartphones makes for a strong Applications because it eliminates the need for traditional keys or key fobs.
 Since these systems need connectivity to communicate with their standalone software or a central property management system, owners and operators should consider a high-speed and secure wireless network as a precursor to successfully adding an access and security layer to their building.

 With a large existing building stock that’s ripe for retrofitting with IoT, residents and operators alike can be optimistic about how buildings will be modernized in the years to come.
 With clear benefits to the residential experience and the building NOI, IoT has gone from being a buzzword to a legitimate part of building operators’ budgets.